potassco/asprin/README.md

 ## Building
 `asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo).
-For installation instructions, please read [here](https://github.com/potassco/clingo/blob/master/INSTALL) the section on Building the Python Module.
+For installation instructions of the latter, please read [here](https://github.com/potassco/clingo/blob/master/INSTALL) the section on Building the Python Module.

 ## Example